pinecoders/pinecoders.github.io/faq_and_code/README.md

 alertcondition(true, title="Id appearing in Create Alert db", message = goodMsgArg1)
 ```

-**The only dynamic text that can be included in an alert messages is the text available using the pre-defined placeholders:**
+**The only dynamic text that can be included in an alert message is the text available using the pre-defined placeholders:**

 {% raw %}
 ```js
 {{exchange}}